rubocode/frontier.nvim/doc/design/origin.md

 I could then accomodate adjustments and enhancements to legacy themes.

-I decided to create a new colorscheme that supports multiple theming abstractions.
-This means the underlying internal abstraction must be general enough and be quite a bit discerning.
+I decided to create a new colorscheme that supports multiple theming abstractions (combinations of _palettes_ and an _archetype_).
+This means the underlying internal abstraction (the _archetype) must be general enough and be quite a bit discerning.
 The granularity of distinctions would require much consideration.
 I do not intend to be able to integrate themes that I considered bloated (too many visual syntactic distinctions backed by a broad color